 OK, I know this is a diver article but

-here is another option, Luhr Jensen builds (discontinued, 2012) this sinker release.
+here is another option or two as seen below, Luhr Jensen builds (discontinued, 2012) this sinker release.
 It is

 just a brass tube with swivels on each end, on one end is a spring loaded